 This is what I do:

 Next, I'll get really creative and put the Greek yogurt on top of my vegetable dish.
 It tastes really good.
-I'm going to post some of my favorite recipes down below this video so you can see some things I've made with this food before.
+Now I'm at 100g grams of protein, just from my lunches.

 EGGS.
 They are a really great food and I eat a ton of them.
 I'll do 6 egg omelettes, maybe an 8 egg omelette for dinner if Im feeling really hungry.
 That will pump up your numbers, too.